thealaouim/csc3327Project/README.md

 Functional requirements

-    The members of the gym should be
+    The members of the gym shall be
       Able to login to their accounts using the credentials given to them by the service desk Able to view the facilities
       able to view the sessions of each facility
       Able to book a session in a facility
       Be able to cancel a session
-    A service desk employee should be able to
+    A service desk employee shall be able to
       Login to their specific account
       Create a new account for the client
       Update the client’s account information